From charming accommodations to adventurous outings, the Fraser Valley in British Columbia, Canada is the ideal place for romance to blossom.

 Brookside Inn Boutique Hotel (Abbotsford, BC)

 Looking for a peaceful and quaint getaway in the Fraser Valley?
-The Brookside Inn is a lovely bed and breakfast that is recognized as a Top Small Hotel in Canada and 3rd Most Romantic Hotel by TripAdvisor.
+The Brookside Inn (see reviews) is a lovely bed and breakfast that is recognized as a Top Small Hotel in Canada and 3rd Most Romantic Hotel by TripAdvisor.

 Each of the six suites at Brookside is inspired by classic romantic Hollywood films: Midnight in Paris, Under the Tuscan Sun, The Secret Garden, A Good Year, Roman Holiday, and Thomas Crown Affair.